spree-tkf/spree_analytics_trackers/README.md

 [![Build Status](https://travis-ci.org/spree-contrib/spree_analytics_trackers.svg?branch=master)](https://travis-ci.org/spree-contrib/spree_analytics_trackers)

-This extensions adds support for [Google Analytics Enhanced Ecommerce](https://developers.google.com/analytics/devguides/collection/analyticsjs/enhanced-ecommerce) and [Segment Ecommerce](https://segment.com/docs/spec/ecommerce/v2/) tracking to [Spree Commerce](https://spreecommerce.org) stores version 3.5.0 or later.
+This extensions adds support for [Google Analytics Enhanced Ecommerce](https://developers.google.com/analytics/devguides/collection/analyticsjs/enhanced-ecommerce)
+This extensions adds support for [Bing UET](https://advertise.bingads.microsoft.com/en-gb/solutions/audience-targeting/universal-event-tracking) and [Segment Ecommerce](https://segment.com/docs/spec/ecommerce/v2/) tracking to [Spree Commerce](https://spreecommerce.org) stores version 3.5.0 or later.

+## Google Analytics
+To use Google Analytics simply create a new tracker in Spree/Admin/Configurations/Analytics Trackers select Google analytics, and enter your Google Analytics ID into the Analytics ID section.
+An example of this would be: ```UA-12345678-9```

+## Google Ads
+To use Google Ads Conversion tracking create a new tracker in Spree/Admin/Configurations/Analytics Trackers select Google ads: in the Analytics ID section set this to your Google Ads account ID, an example would be: ```AW-12345678```

+Next locate your Google Ads conversion Label, and create a new tracker in Spree/Admin/Configurations/Analytics Trackers select Google ads conversion label: in the Analytics ID section set this to your Google Ads Conversion Label, an example would be: ```bKTaNtD-uYLAsjaEPWLSDdndwkD```

+## Bing UET (with conversion tracking)
+To use Bing UET with conversion tracking create a new tracker in Spree/Admin/Configurations/Analytics Trackers select Bing uet, and enter your Bing UET tag id into the Analytics ID section.
+An example of this would be: ```12345678```

+## Segment
 Via Segment.com you can plug-in also a lot of additional vendors and services like:
 * Mixpanel
 * Kissmetrics